bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 ## Locking To A Specific Release

 You can also lock your Bottlerocket nodes to a specific release using the Bottlerocket Settings API.
-The following steps will show you how to use an SSM Command Document to call `apiclient` and achieve that.
+The following steps use an SSM Command Document to call `apiclient` and achieve that.

 1. Go to the [SSM Console](https://console.aws.amazon.com/systems-manager/).
 2. Click on "Documents" in the left-hand menu.